 Requirements for the course include one midterm and one final examination.
-The former (midterm) will be administered socially in class on Friday April 13, 2022 and the latter (final) will be administered socially in class on June 10, 2022.
+The former (midterm) will be administered on the Zoom on April 12, 2023 Wednesday at 9:40 a.m. and the latter (final) will be administered socially in class on May 31, 2023 Wednesday.
 Class attendance and meaningful participation will be measured by means of the pop-quizzes that will be given throughout the term.
-Lectures will be synchronously administered on Zoom.
+Lectures will be administered physically in class and synchronously if necessary.